lix-project/lix-website/content/install.md

 nix (Lix, like Nix) 2.93.3
 ```

 As long as you see `Lix` in the output, you're good!
-If you're not sure what to do now, it's a
-great time to check out some of the [community's resources on Nix](/resources).

 ## Having Trouble?